Graphical view on linear extensions of finite posets

-A poset $(\latt ,\preceq)$ is called {\em graded\/} \cite[\S\,I.3]{Bir95} if there exists a function $h:\latt\to {\dv Z}$, called a {\em height function}, which satisfies, for any $l,u\in \latt$, \begin{itemize} \item if $l\prec u$ then $h(l)<h(u)$, \item if $l\cover u$ then $h(u)=h(l)+1$. \end{itemize} Note that, in case of a finite poset, the former condition is superfluous because it follows from the latter one.
-The graded lattices can be characterized in terms of finite {\em chains\/}, which are (non-empty) finite subsets of $\latt$ that are totally ordered; the {\em length\/} of such a chain is the number of its elements minus 1.
-Note that the maximal chains (in sense of inclusion) in a finite lattice with ${\bf 0}\neq {\bf 1}$ have necessarily the form ${\bf 0}\cover \ldots \cover {\bf 1}$.
-A well-known fact is that a finite lattice is graded iff all maximal chains in it have the same length.
-A formally stronger, but equivalent, is the {\em Jordan-Dedekind chain condition\/} requiring that all maximal chains between the same endpoints have the same length \cite[Lemma~1 in \S\,I.3]{Bir95}.
-The function $h$ which assigns to every $u\in\latt$ the (shared) length of maximal chains between ${\bf 0}$ and $u$ is then a (standardized) height function for the lattice $(\latt ,\preceq)$.
+A poset $(\latt ,\preceq)$ is called {\em graded\/} \cite[\S\,I.3]{Bir95} if there exists a function $h:\latt\to {\dv Z}$, called a {\em height function}, which satisfies, for any $l,u\in \latt$, \begin{itemize} \item if $l\prec u$ then $h(l)<h(u)$, \item if $l\cover u$ then $h(u)=h(l)+1$. \end{itemize} Note that, in the case of a finite poset, the former condition is superfluous because it follows from the latter one, which essentially means that the circles in the Hasse diagram can be arranged into distinct layers.
+A standard sufficient condition for a finite poset to be graded is in terms of {\em chains\/}, which are (non-empty) subsets of $\latt$ that are totally ordered; the {\em length\/} of such a chain is the number of its elements minus one.

+The reader can readily see that any finite poset in which all its maximal chains (in the sense of inclusion) have the same length is graded \cite[\S\,3.1]{Sta97}.\footnote{Stanley in \cite[p.\,99]{Sta97} defines a (finite) graded poset as a poset in which all maximal chains have the same length.
+This is a strictly stronger condition than our definition taken from Birkhoff \cite[p.\,5]{Bir95}; see Example~\ref{exa.poset-diagrams}.} It is then immediate to observe a well-known fact is that a finite lattice is graded if and only if all maximal chains in it have the same length.
 Clearly, the dual lattice to a graded lattice is a graded lattice.